Unacceptable and must be disclosed

-Pits or holes on the gem’s surface are filled with lead glass instead of polishing them out and reducing the size of the ruby.
-Careful examination with a hand lens will reveal a lustre difference between the ruby and glass filling and bubbles may be visible in the glass.
+Pits or holes on the gem’s surface are filled with lead glass instead of polishing them out and reducing the size of the Ruby.
+Careful examination with a hand lens will reveal a lustre difference between the Ruby and glass filling and bubbles may be visible in the glass filling.

-Although glass fracture filled ruby has been on the market for quite a few years it is still being confused with natural ruby.
-It is often seen as larger faceted gems and Cabochons which are rare in natural ruby, also in matched sets and cheaper imported jewellery.
+Although glass fracture filled Ruby has been on the market for quite a few years it is still being confused with natural Ruby.
+It is often seen in larger faceted gems and cabochons which are rare in natural Ruby, also in matched sets and cheaper imported jewellery.
 It is important that jewellers recognise these stones as they are easily destroyed during many basic workshop procedures.

-At a glance it appears to look like included Burmese ruby but on closer inspection heavy twinning and growth striations with a tiny network of fractures breaking the surface of the stone are obvious.
-These fractures allow the glass to enter the gem and mask the inclusions.
+At a glance it appears to look like included Burmese Ruby but on closer inspection heavy twinning and growth striations with a tiny network of fractures breaking the surface of the stone are obvious.
+These fractures allow the glass to enter the gem and mask the fractures.

-Gas bubbles are trapped in the glass filling together with natural ruby inclusions and may be observed with a hand lens or microscope.
+Trapped gas bubbles are visible in the glass filling in conjunction with natural inclusions and may be observed with a hand lens or microscope.
 A bluish haze in the body colour of the stone will be noticeable in strong white light (eg. fibre optic).
-This is very poor quality ruby virtually held together by glass and has little commercial value.
+This is very poor quality Ruby virtually held together by the glass and has little commercial value.

-Is a process where a thin surface layer of synthetic blue Sapphire is baked onto the surface of a poor quality sapphire to improve the colour and in some cases create a star.
-This coating can be easily polished off and can be damaged and scratched during everyday wear and tear and whilst being repaired by Jewellers.
+Is a process where a thin surface layer of synthetic blue Sapphire is diffused into the surface of a poor quality Sapphire to improve the colour and in some cases create a star.
+This coating can be easily polished off and can be damaged and scratched during everyday wear and tear or whilst being repaired by Jewellers.
 So while they are cheap, they are not durable.
 Any sale or purchase of these stones should be accompanied by a full disclosure of the treatment.